 6. Connect to the Market:

-Include information on market validation: customer pilots, testimonials, letters of intent, or industry recognition.
+Include information on market validation: customer pilots, testimonials, letters of intent (early agreements to buy), or industry recognition.
 Show who wants and needs this now.

 7. Clearly Lay Out Your Ask: